wangjie212/TSSOS/README.md

 # TSSOS
-TSSOS is a polynomial optimization tool based on the sparsity adapted moment-SOS hierarchies.
+TSSOS aims to provide a user-friendly and efficient tool for solving optimization problems with polynomials, which is based on the structured moment-SOS hierarchy.
 To use TSSOS in Julia, run
 ```Julia
 pkg> add https://github.com/wangjie212/TSSOS
  ```